Lesely-Advance-Web-Team/Module_6/README.md

 - Create a Github organization for your team
   - Create a team repo owned by the organization
   - Use GIT fork, pull requests, merge workflow
-  - Write your response in Markdown format
+  - *Write your response in Markdown format*
-  - (Optional) Use Github Projects to track your work